TomPark2000/Lending.Club-End.to.End.Project/README.md

 ### <ins>Scaling<ins>

 All input features were scaled using **MinMaxScaler** from scikit-learn.
-This step is crucial as it normalizes the features to a range between 0 and 1, ensuring that all inputs contribute uniformly to the model's predictions and helping to maintain numerical stability during training by avoiding issues with large value scales.
+This step is crucial as it normalizes the features to a range between 0 and 1.
+This normalization ensures that all inputs contribute uniformly to the model's predictions, helping to maintain numerical stability during training by avoiding issues with large value scales.

 <br>